relic374/pixel-railfight/Guides/Getting_Started.md

 Conclusion
 -----
 And thats all you need to get started!
-The next guide (`Modding.md`), I will show how you'd actually mod the game!
 Thanks for reading!

 Written by Relic374 (Mon Jul 11 2022)